ANIME EXPO

 Joining a line and saving time should be clear and simple, since the main goal is to free up time for a user!

-To better recognize events booked simultaneously, I wanted there to be an icon that alerts the user of it.
+To better recognize events booked simultaneously, I wanted an icon that alerts the user of it.
 Users can:

 • View the line queue availability